Geometric planted matchings beyond the Gaussian model: Examples in the low-dimensional regime

-We conjecture that our constant $\tau$ in \Cref{thm:lss_up_fix_d} is sharp in the regime where $n \sigma^d = o(1)$.
-This is supported by the simulations shown in \Cref{fig:error_rate}.
+\bluenew{We conjecture that our constant $\tau$ in \Cref{thm:lss_up_fix_d} is sharp in the regime where $n \sigma^d = o(1)$.
+This conjecture stems from two observations: first that the mass of augmenting $2$-cycles should dominates the error of the $\lss$ on the aforementioned regime, and second that, as we will in \Cref{lem:estim_aug_2_cycle}, for $\sigma$ small, $\Pr{C_2 \text{is augmenting}} \approx \tau \sigma^d$.
+The missing ingredient is a sharp lower bound on the error rate of $\lss$ on this regime.}

+{ This is supported by the simulations shown in \Cref{fig:error_rate}.
 The interesting feature of this result, which is illustrated in the same figure, is that when $n \sigma^d = o(1)$ the error rate depends very weakly on the geometry of the distribution $\ndist$, so distributions with significantly different geometric structures give rise to an error rate similar to the Gaussian model.
 When $\sigma^d n^2$ starts to have order $\Omega(n)$, other geometric properties of $\idist$ and $\ndist$ seem to play crucial roles and the predicted value of $\tau n^2 \sigma^d$ ceases to be a good approximation to $\Ex{\lssm}$ as suggested by the same figure.
+We remark that although some of the distributions in \Cref{fig:error_rate} do not directly satisfy the assumptions of \Cref{thm:lss_up_fix_d}, we will see in \Cref{sec:up_bound_ld} that the same result holds under weaker assumptions which includes all examples shown. }